 My 3 day road trip felt like a long holiday, filled with new experiences and fond memories.
 Si España, me gusta tu!

-And if you love road trips as much as I do, I have an entire category dedicated to the road trips I made!
+If you have more time available, be sure to spend some time in beautiful Granada when you are in the region.
 Got a lot of time and looking to explore more of Europe?
 Check out this awesome 6 week Europe backpacking itinerary by Amy from Two Drifters.